jpaulm/gofbp/README.md

 &lt;tracelocks&gt;true|false&lt;/tracelocks&gt;
 </pre>

+## Subnets
+These are described in Chap.
+7 in "Flow-Based Programming": Composite Components - https://jpaulmorrison.com/fbp/compos.shtml , although we haven't implemented dynamic subnets (yet)!

 ## Test Cases
-The following test cases are now working - thanks to Egon Elbre for all his help!
+The following test cases are now working - thanks to Egon Elbre and Emil Valeev for all their help!

 - 2 Senders, one Receiver - merging first come, first served